lazarevzubov/Ultimate-Swift-Code-Style-Guidelines/README.md

 <h4 id="encapsulation">Encapsulation</h4>

-Any class declaration gains of adding `final` modifier, an engineer adds it by default and remove in case of a real necessity.
-(An engineer prefers composition over inheritance.)
+Any class declaration gains from adding the `final` modifier, an engineer adds it by default and remove in case of a necessity.
+(An engineer shall prefer composition over inheritance.)

 `fileprivate` access modifier is usually a code smell.
 An engineer shall re-consider an alternative design approach (e.g., nested types).

-The default access modifier, namely `internal`, is not specified explicitly (as well as any other default, generally).
+The default access modifier, namely `internal`, is not specified explicitly (as well as any other default, in general).

-`class` type members are rarely useful because of discouraging to use inheritance, especially for the static members.
-An engineer must be aware of the use-cases of `class` and `static` modifiers (confusing them is a common mistake).
+`class` type members are rarely useful because of discouraged use of inheritance, especially for static members.
+An engineer must be aware of the use-cases of `class` and `static` modifiers (confusing them is a common mistake.)

 Generally, encapsulation is honored in any way.
-E.g. `@IBOutlet` properties and `@IBAction` methods are always private.
+E.g., `@IBOutlet` properties and `@IBAction` methods are always `private`.
 Implementation details are hidden behind meaningful API.

 [Return to Table of Contents](#table-of-contents)

 <h3 id="implementation">Implementation</h3>

 An engineer makes use of type inference and the current namespace.
-Compiler notifies them when a type should be stated explicitly.
-However, there might be occasions when specifying explicit types makes code more effective.
+The compiler notifies them when a type should be stated explicitly.
+However, there might be occasions when specifying a type explicitly makes code more effective.

-Similar rules are applied for nested types and enum cases.
+Similar rules are applied to nested types and enum cases.
 The shorthand notation starting with a dot is preferred whenever is possible.

 An engineer makes use of lazy initialization of the properties that aren't immediately needed.
-They also prefer complex lazily initialized properties for subviews of UIKit's views and view controllers, especially over configuring them within view controller's lifecycle methods (a common mistake is to write big and awkward `viewDidLoad()` implementations consisting of the full view controller's initial configuration).
+They also prefer complex lazily initialized properties for subviews of UIKit's views and view controllers, especially over configuring them within view controller's lifecycle methods (a common mistake is to write big and awkward `viewDidLoad()` implementations consisting of the full view controller's initial configuration.)

 Conditional code checks "the golden path" (the most probable option) first.
 Inverted checks (like `!incorrect`) are discouraged because of poor readability.
-When both rules appear to be mutually exclusive, possible alternatives shall be considered.
+When both rules appear to be mutually exclusive, alternatives shall be considered.

 **Initialization**